qboson/kaiwu-pytorch-plugin/README.md

 ---

-### Generation Task: Proteomes: Homo sapiens Generation
+### Q-Diffusion Generation Task: Proteomes: Homo sapiens Generation

 Demonstrates how to train and evaluate an energy-guided discrete diffusion workflow for protein sequence generation using `Q-Diffusion` with DPLM